import libraries

 6.3.1.
 Statistical Decision-Making: The Hypothesis Test#

-In this section, we will look at another important tool in the statistician’s repetoire, the statistical test of hypotheses.
+In this section, we will look at another important tool in the statistician’s repertoire, the statistical test of hypotheses.
 Hypothesis testing works much like the scientific method: we make a hypothesis about how the world works, construct an experiment to test it, gather data from the experiment, and then evaluate how closely that data fits the hypothesis.

 Let’s look at this process in the context of an example.